||3 Modules||3-5 Hours|

-HIE1 takes about 3 hours to complete (including review time and quizzes)
+This course takes 3-5 hours (including review time and quizzes)

-- Like all BHE courses, you have access to the online modules for a full 12 months after you complete the course
+Like all BHE courses, you have access for 12 months

 The course is best viewed on a laptop or desktop.
 It works on tablets, but it’s really hard to see all the detail on a phone!

 Download course outline

 Module 2: Healthy Housing

 - Why Ventilate?

 After completing this course you will be able to:

 Describe the factors that impact indoor air quality (IAQ)

 Describe healthy construction assembly and finish materials